suned/serum/README.md

 # Description
 `serum` is a fresh take on Dependency Injection in Python 3.

-It's pure python, has no dependencies, and is less than 150 lines of code.
+`serum` is pure python, has no dependencies, and is less than 300 lines of code.
 # Installation
 ```
 > pip install serum